DJZ0001/Notes/Danny's Wisdom Project.md

 - Everything a person does is a revelation of themselves.
 - Self awareness is not the same as capacity for change
 - We may live in chaos, but there are mechanisms of control
-- There are so such things are walls, only barriers
+- There are no such things as walls, only barriers

 ---
 ## Zero to one